googleapis/nodejs-firestore/api-report/firestore.api.md

 // @public
 export class QuerySnapshot<AppModelType = firestore.DocumentData, DbModelType extends firestore.DocumentData = firestore.DocumentData> implements firestore.QuerySnapshot<AppModelType, DbModelType> {
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen constructor(_query: Query<AppModelType, DbModelType>, _readTime: Timestamp, _size: number, docs: () => Array<QueryDocumentSnapshot<AppModelType, DbModelType>>, changes: () => Array<DocumentChange<AppModelType, DbModelType>>);
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration constructor(_query: Query<AppModelType, DbModelType>, _readTime: Timestamp, _size: number, docs: () => Array<QueryDocumentSnapshot<AppModelType, DbModelType>>, changes: () => Array<DocumentChange<AppModelType, DbModelType>>);
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" docChanges(): Array<DocumentChange<AppModelType, DbModelType>>;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration docChanges(): Array<DocumentChange<AppModelType, DbModelType>>;
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"